ScrawnySquirrel/CipherAvalancheEffect/README.md

 The script with take the first line hex as the base and the rest as the updated hex values.

 ```
-python avalancheeffect.py -i ptupdated -o whatever.csv
+python avalancheeffect.py -i /test_data/pthash -o pt_avalanche.csv
 ```

 ## Running the tests

-All the test data and results are provided in the `Test Data` folder.
+All the test data and results are provided in the `test_data` folder.

 If you wish to use other test data and generate a new result, you can use the `generate_avalanche_result.sh`.

 ### Generate the AES-128 ciphertext in hex and calculate the Avalanche effect

-`generate_avalanche_result.sh` will consume the `plaintext_list` and `key_list` to output a file with the AES-128 ciphertext in hex.
+`generate_avalanche_result.sh` will consume the `plaintext_list` and `key_list` to output a file with the AES-128 ciphertext in hex as pthash and khash respectively.

 Afterwards, it will execute the `avalancheeffect.py` script to generate the CSV for the Avalanche effect data.